modex-flexmex/oemof-flexmex/docs/getting_started.rst

     apt-get install coinor-cbc

+   cbc is the default solver.
+If you chose a different solver, you need to adapt it in oemof_flexmex/optimization.py.

 2. oemof-flexmex needs `oemof-tabular` for data preprocessing.
    Please install the dev version from github rather than installing from PyPi/pip.